ktaranov/sqlserver-kit/Articles/README.md

 [Incorrect Results with Parallel Eager Spools and Batch Mode]:https://www.sql.kiwi/2021/03/spools-batch-mode-hp.html
 [Deprecated features to take out of your toolbox – Part 1]:https://sqlperformance.com/2021/02/sql-performance/deprecated-features-1
 [Deprecated features to take out of your toolbox – Part 2]:https://sqlperformance.com/2021/03/sql-performance/deprecated-features-2
+[How to create a SQL dependency diagram in SQL Server]:https://www.sqlshack.com/how-to-create-a-sql-dependency-diagram-in-sql-server/